Membership Frequently Asked Questions

 Usually, the TMSA will endeavour to respond to your enquiry within one week.
 However, please bear with us if you don't immediately received an answer to your email or message.
 We have a one part-time member of staff and there may occasionally be a delay due to volume of work or staff absence etc.

 We have found over the years that many of our members ask us similar kinds of questions and we have compiled a list below of these common membership problems.
 You may find the answer to your question below.

 Frequently Asked Questions

-Q. I have not received a copy of the TMSA newsletter for many months.
+Q. I have not received a copy of the TMSA newsletter or mailings for many months.

 - Have you moved home within the last year?
 It's possible that you may have forgotten to inform the TMSA.

 - Are your membership payments up to date?
 We send you a letter with each newsletter telling you when your membership is due or when it has lapsed but after a year we have to stop sending lapsed reminders as we can no longer afford the cost of printing and postage without the money from your subscription.